pritamkarmakar/shibpurhub/README.md

 ### Clone and Open Application:

-1. Create a new folder in your machine
+1. Create a new folder in your machine.
+Open command line and do below steps
 ```
 cd 'new directory path'
 git clone https://github.com/pritamkarmakar/shibpurconnect